About babies - their senses

 - For more information, have a look at the topics Learning to talk and Hearing and hearing loss.

-- Your baby may have a hearing test soon after birth.
-There is more about this in the topic Your baby's newborn hearing screening.
+- When a baby is born in Australia he or she will have a hearing test soon after birth.
+There is more about how this is done in South Australia in the topic Your baby's newborn hearing screening.

 Your baby can see quite well at birth, especially things that are close.